craigerskine/twitch-chat/README.md

 Usage:
 ---

-Edit `index.html` and replace the `token` and `username` variables with your own Twitch credentials.
-You can generate an oauth token via [Twitch Chat OAuth](https://twitchapps.com/tmi)
+1. Edit `index.html` and replace the `token` and `username` variables with your own Twitch credentials.
+You can generate an oauth token via [Twitch Chat OAuth](https://twitchapps.com/tmi).
+You can also edit the default value attribute on the `#channel` input field with a comma separated list of whatever chat channels you want to "watch".
+2. Open `index.html` in your favorite browser.
+3. Enjoy

 Todo
 ---